MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/mobile-invoice-approvals.md

 ### Create the workspace

-1. In a browser, open Finance and Operations, and sign in.
+1. In a browser, and sign in to the application.
 2. After you’ve signed in, append **&mode=mobile** to the URL as shown in the following example, and refresh the page: https://&lt;yoururl&gt;/?cmp=usmf&mi=DefaultDashboard**&mode=mobile**
 3. Click the **Settings** (gear) button in the upper right of the page, and then click **Mobile app**.
 The mobile app designer must show up just as Task recorder shows up.
 4. Click **Add** to create a new workspace.
 For this example, name the workspace **My approvals**.